-The novel “The Arrows of Time” by Greg Egan was published for the first time in 2013.
-It’s the third book in the Orthogonal trilogy and is the sequel of “The Eternal Flame”.
+The novel “Caliban’s War” by James S.A.
+Corey was published for the first time in 2012.
+It’s the second book in the Expanse series and follows “Leviathan Wakes”.

 On Ganymede there’s a tense truce between the United Nations and Mars but a battle breaks out when a monstrous creature kills Marines of both armies in service on Jupiter’s moon.
 Martian Marine gunnery sergeant Roberta “Bobbie” Draper is the only survivor and must testify about what happened but ends up embroiled in political games which lead her to work for the United Nations Assistant Undersecretary of Executive Administration Chrisjen Avasarala.

 Jim Holden and the crew of the former Martian fleet spaceship Rocinante are patrolling a space area on behalf of the Outer Planets Alliance (OPA).
 When they are alerted that something’s going on Ganymede they go to investigate and find that the situation is plummeting.
 They meet the botanist Praxidike “Prax” Meng, whose daughter has been kidnapped in strange circumstances and with him they discover that someone conducted experiments with the alien protomolecule.

 The short story “HostBods” by Tendai Huchu was published for the first time in 2014.

 Simon was forced to rent his body to pay for his brother’s medical care.
 His work is a real form of servitude in which his clients transfer their mind into his body for various reasons, sometimes immoral.
 This has a number of long-term consequences and when his contract is bought by a rich old man with health problems Simon starts remembering how his body was used.

 The novel “The Trouble With Tycho” by Clifford D. Simak was published for the first time in 1960 in the magazine “Amazing Science Fiction” and in 1961 as a book.